QuentinRa/blog.quentinra.dev/info/linux/commands/index.md

 sudo apt install -y aptitude
 ```

-`aptitude`, which need to be installed, is doing the same as `apt`, but there is a graphical interface included.
+`aptitude`, which needs to be installed, is doing the same as `apt`, but there is a graphical interface included.

 ```bash
 sudo aptitude # press 'q' to quit